Content Style Guide

-This guide contains basic rules, tips, and suggestions for people writing or editing documentation for MODX.
-When different documents use the same guidelines, they are more user friendly, consistent and more simple to combine and reuse.
-We therefore strongly encourage all contributors to follow these guidelines for the benefit of the community.
+This guide contains basic rules, tips, and suggestions for people writing or editing documentation for MODX focused on the writing style.
+When different documents use the same guidelines, they are more user-friendly, consistent and more simple to combine and reuse.
+If you can, please do follow these guidelines.

 Throughout MODX, US English is the standard for all written materials.

 UK words ending in -our (such as flavour) lose their U when converted to US English.
 For example flavour becomes flavor, colour becomes color.
 The same thing usually applies to words with -our in the middle, so behaviour becomes behavior.

 When you convert a verb to its -ing form, remember that US English has a single, not a double consonant.
 For example travelling becomes traveling, levelling becomes leveling etc.

 List of common UK and US spellings¶